nickmoline/nickmoline.github.io/source/_posts/2012-04-19-googles-code-mistake-and-what-they-did-to-make-it-right.md

    - Math
 amp-mathml: true
 ---
-This morning Google <a href="http://googledevelopers.blogspot.com/2012/04/code-jams-sprint-to-google-io.html" target="_blank">opened up a programming competition</a> using the same system as Google Code Jam (they called it the Google Code Jam Sprint to I/O) to win the right to buy 1 of 100 tickets to Google I/O.  Normal Registration for the conference closed [20 minutes after it opened]({% post_url 2012-03-27-google-io-sells-out-in-less-than-a-half-hour %} "Google I/O 2012 Sells out in less than a half hour") back on March 27th due to the incredible demand, so naturally those developers who couldn&#8217;t get in before were excited and ready to battle for the chance to buy a ticket.
+This morning Google <a href="http://googledevelopers.blogspot.com/2012/04/code-jams-sprint-to-google-io.html" target="_blank">opened up a programming competition</a> using the same system as Google Code Jam (they called it the Google Code Jam Sprint to I/O) to win the right to buy 1 of 100 tickets to Google I/O.  Normal Registration for the conference closed [20 minutes after it opened]({{ $page->postLink("2012-03-27-google-io-sells-out-in-less-than-a-half-hour") }} "Google I/O 2012 Sells out in less than a half hour") back on March 27th due to the incredible demand, so naturally those developers who couldn&#8217;t get in before were excited and ready to battle for the chance to buy a ticket.

 <!--more-->